scott-griffiths/bitstring/doc/functions.rst

 .. function:: pack(format[, *values, **kwargs])

-   Packs the values and keyword arguments according to the *format* string and returns a new :class:`BitString`.
+   Packs the values and keyword arguments according to the *format* string and returns a new :class:`BitArray`.

    :param format: string with comma separated tokens
    :param values: extra values used to construct the :class:`BitString`
    :param kwargs: a dictionary of token replacements
    :rtype: BitString

 The format string consists of comma separated tokens of the form ``name:length=value``.
-See the entry for :meth:`~Bits.read` for more details.
+See the entry for :meth:`~ConstBitStream.read` for more details.

 The tokens can be 'literals', like ``0xef``, ``0b110``, ``uint:8=55``, etc. which just represent a set sequence of bits.